mochan42/Deploy-a-CNN-in-AWS-image-features-extraction-and-ACP/README.md

 # Deploy-a-CNN-in-AWS-image-features-extraction-and-ACP

-* This project consists in running a CNN (MobileNet-V2) in an AWS Elastic Map Reduce(EMR) Cluster in order to extract features of 100 images of fruits which are stored in AWS Simple Storage Solution (S3).
-The idea is to validate image procession chain on a small number of images so that it can be used when the number of images will increase dramatically (the scaling can be easily performed by adding more EMR clusters).<br>
+* This project consists in running a CNN (MobileNet-V2) in an AWS Elastic Map Reduce(EMR) Cluster in order to extract features of 100 images of fruits which are stored in AWS Simple Storage Solution (S3). <br>
+* The idea is to validate the image processing chain on a small number of images so that it can be used when the number of images will increase dramatically (the scaling can be easily performed by adding more EMR clusters).<br>
 * Once extracted, the features are stored in AWS S3 and a Principal Component Analysis (PCA) is performed.<br>